I consider myself very lucky.

 This story is fascinating.
 And this became one of the topics of my discussion when I recently spoke to the Head of Sales at one of India’s leading FMCG companies.
 We, also discussed sales force automation, of course.
 But the topic that got all the attention was the distribution management system.
 It was natural for us to complain about the distributor community, but soon professionals in us took over.

 Not every problem in the FMCG distribution sales is because of the distributor.
 There are other issues surrounding the digital readiness of manufacturers and many operational ones.
-What followed was a balanced conversation that concluded today’s FMCG distributors are slowly and steadily adopting the Distributor Management System (DMS).
+What followed was a balanced conversation that concluded today’s FMCG distributors are slowly and steadily adopting the Distributor & Consumer Management System.